A summary of survey results on the sources of money to pay article processing charges (APCs).

 69.4% paid APCs from grant funds, 55% from university funds (combining all university sources), and 15% used personal funds.

-Although these studies report somewhat different results, they all imply that it’s highly misleading to refer to APCs as “author fees” or APC-based journals as “author pays” journals.
+Although these studies report somewhat different results, they all imply that it’s highly misleading to refer to APCs as “author fees” or APC-based journals as “author pays” journals, as if APCs were always or usually paid by authors out of pocket.

 This post supersedes an older one from February 1, 2013.